Robust Stackelberg Equilibria: Computational Complexity of RSE

 \subsection{A QPTAS for $\delta$-RSE}

+We now present a quasi-polynomial time approximation scheme (QPTAS) for computing an approximate $\delta$-RSE, for any given $\delta$.

+The approximation ratio $\delta$ holds irrespective of any specific properties of the game, such as Lipschitz continuity or the inducibility gap, so the algorithm is applicable to a broad range of instances.

-We now move to develop a quasi-polynomial time approximation scheme (QPTAS) for computing an approximate $\delta$-RSE for any given $\delta$.
-This leaves an intriguing open problem to close the gap between the efficiency of this algorithm and the above inapproximability result --- specifically, to understand whether a PTAS exists for $\delta$-RSE or whether Theorem \ref{thm:hardness} can be strengthened to the hardness of obtaining a constant additive approximation (possibly under some assumption like exponential time hypothesis as used by \cite{rubinstein2016settling} to rule out PTAS for Nash equilibrium).
+We also leave an intriguing open problem here to close the gap between the efficiency of this algorithm and the above inapproximability result --- specifically, to understand whether a PTAS exists for $\delta$-RSE or whether Theorem \ref{thm:hardness} can be strengthened to the hardness of obtaining a constant additive approximation (possibly under some assumption like exponential time hypothesis as used by \citet{rubinstein2016settling} to rule out PTAS for Nash equilibrium).
 Our preliminary investigation suggests that either direction seems to require significantly different ideas from our current techniques.

 \begin{theorem} For any $\epsilon > 0$, we can compute an $\epsilon$-optimal $\delta$-RSE leader strategy in quasi-polynomial time $O\big( m^{\left\lceil \frac{\log 2n}{2\epsilon^2}\right\rceil} n \log n \big)$. \end{theorem}